aweymo/VRAF_RC/index.md

   col_3:
     headline: ''
     slug: ''
-    content: In contrast to previous examples, these photos are documenting a culture independent from the context of struggle and racism.
-The formal dress, ornamental arrangements and social ceremonies provide a unique insight into a resilient Japanese American culture still thriving in the post-internment Puget Sound.
+    content: I<span class="s1">n contrast to previous examples, these photos are documenting a culture independent from the context of struggle and racism.
+The formal dress, ornamental arrangements and social ceremonies provide a unique insight into a resilient, joyful community, still thriving in the Pacific Northwest.</span>
 - template: 2-column-media-element
   block: media-2
   image_1: